prometheus/docs/content/docs/instrumenting/http_sd.md

 aware of.

 The response is consumed as is, unmodified.
-On each refresh interval (default: 1 minute), Prometheus will do a GET request to the HTTP SD endpoint.
+On each refresh interval (default: 1 minute), Prometheus will perform a GET request to the HTTP SD endpoint.
 The GET request contains a `X-Prometheus-Refresh-Interval-Seconds` HTTP header with the refresh interval.